-Pros of Moving to Colorado
+Pros of Living in Colorado

-1. The economy is booming
+1. The Economy is Booming

 Let’s start of our list of the pros of moving to Colorado with one everyone will love.
 Colorado currently has the 2nd strongest economy in the US meaning prospects here are great.